christian-posta/christian-posta.github.io/_posts/2019-02-18-guidance-for-building-a-control-plane-for-envoy-build-for-pluggability.markdown

 ---

 This is part 4 of a [series](https://blog.christianposta.com/envoy/guidance-for-building-a-control-plane-to-manage-envoy-proxy-based-infrastructure/) that explores building a control plane for Envoy Proxy.
+Follow along [@christianposta](https://twitter.com/christianposta) and [@soloio_inc](https://twitter.com/soloio_inc) for the next part coming out in a week.

 In this blog series, we'll take a look at the following areas: